Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * Foundations of software engineering

-    * 😞 = Makes no attempt at learning any of the above material on a consistent basis.
+    * 😞 = Makes no attempt at learning any of the above material on a consistent basis
-    * 😕 = Attempts to learn some material, but does fully not understand the subject at hand.
-    Struggles to be an
+    * 😕 = Attempts to learn some material, but does fully not understand the subject at hand, struggles to be an independent worker
-    independent worker.
     * 😐 = Attempts to learn all material, and
-    has a beginner level grasp on the subject at hand.
+    has a beginner level grasp on the subject at hand
-    * 😃 = Learns materials and has a solid grasp in the subject at hand.
+    * 😃 = Learns materials and has a solid grasp in the subject at hand
     * 😎 = Learns the materials, with an excellent
     knowledge of the subject
     at hand and contributes to the class by asking intelligent questions or providing assistance
-    to help fellow colleagues learn as well.
+    to help fellow colleagues learn as well

 * Understanding and avoiding red flags

-  * 😞 = Ignores all red flags in code and does not make attempts to fix them.
+  * 😞 = Ignores all red flags in code and does not make attempts to fix them
-  * 😕 = Identifies red flags, but does not attempt to fix them.
+  * 😕 = Identifies red flags, but does not attempt to fix them
-  * 😐 = Identifies red flags and fixes some of them.
+  * 😐 = Identifies red flags and fixes some of them
-  * 😃 = Identifies red flags and fixes the majority of them.
+  * 😃 = Identifies red flags and fixes the majority of them
   * 😎 = Identifies red flags, fixes all of them and helps others to fix theirs as well.